The celebration of all things vegetarian!

 - Get your library to buy vegetarian books (recipe books, books on ethics, veg strategies etc.) – suggest a purchase!
 You never know whose life that book may change!

-- Wear your favourite vegetarian shirts and take a vegetarian tote bag with you everywhere (check out at one available at our webshop).
+- Wear your favourite vegetarian shirts and take a vegetarian tote bag with you everywhere (check out our online shop).

-- Help us grow our Vegan Certification programme – Do you know a company making delicious vegetarian or vegan food?
+- Help us grow our Vegetarian Approved & Vegan Certification programme – Do you know a company making delicious vegetarian or vegan food?
 Why not encourage them to get their products approved?

 - Visit a sanctuary: spend some time with the animals we advocate for.